Tech Tip #48: Maintaining Your Twin Disc, Rockford, NACD, or WPT Power PTO Clutch

 Linkage and LeversUse SAE 30 synthetic every 500 hours

 Please call us with any questions about your over-center or spring-loaded PTO.
-Foley Engines stocks new and remanufactured units, clutch packs, friction discs, and other maintenance parts.
-If in doubt about your NACD, Twin Disc, Rockford or WPT Power PTO, call us.
-We take tech support seriously and want to share our knowledge with those who need it!!
+Foley Engines stocks complete PTOs, clutch packs, friction discs, and other maintenance parts.
+If in doubt about your NACD, Twin Disc, Rockford or WPT Power PTO, give us a call.
+We take tech support seriously and want to share our knowledge!

 Manufacturer’s names, symbols, and numbers are for reference purposes only and do not imply manufacturing origin.